Assantis/devcontainers/README.md

 So I decided to share my approach, and build more general version that I use as a template, to build the dedicated containers for my projects.

-In my case I mostly use ubuntu images, but of course the pinciple applies to a lot of other containers that are your favorites or that already contain most things that you need for your setup.
+I mostly use ubuntu images, but the pinciple applies to a lot of other images.

 # 1. What you need to install